Stronger-MAS: Multi-Agent Reinforcement Learning for Collaborative LLMs: Experiments

 We evaluate AT-GRPO across four distinct domains (game, planning, code, and math) using two model scales (Qwen3 1.7B and 8B).
 To contextualize its performance, we benchmark against all the variants described in Sec.~\ref {sec:exp-setting}.
 Tab.~\ref{tab:qwen3-1p7b} and Tab.~\ref{tab:qwen3-8b} summarize our main results.

-\paragraph{\textbf{MAS + \algname{} consistently yields substantial performance gains, especially in long-horizon planning tasks.}} This improvement is even more pronounced with the Qwen3~8B model, where MAS + \algname{} elevates the success rate from a 14--47\% range for the single-agent baseline to 96.0--99.5\%.
+\paragraph{\textbf{MAS + \algname{} consistently yields substantial performance gains, especially in long-horizon planning tasks.}} MAS + \algname{} elevates the success rate from a 14--47\% range for the single-agent baseline to 96.0--99.5\%.
 By analyzing the dialogue records between agents, we find this dramatic improvement stems from an emergent collaboration: the tool agent learns to generate correct algorithms (e.g., BFS, $A^{\star}$ search), while the plan agent provides crucial oversight, interpreting execution outcomes and delivering the corrective final action list.
 On-policy RL training within the MAS enhances inter-agent coordination.
 Conversely, training agents in isolation results in only limited improvement, as detailed in our ablation study (Sec.~\ref{sec:ablation-study}, Tab.~\ref{tab:pp-ablate}).
 Furthermore, on the coding and math benchmarks, our approach yields consistent gains, with absolute gains over the baseline ranging from +2.35 (CodeContests) to +16.30 (APPS) in coding, and from +1.80 (OlympaidBench) to +38.70 (AIME24) in math.
 We hypothesize two reasons: (1) Base models like Qwen3 have already been extensively trained for these common domains, as noted in their official reports~\citep{Qwen3TR}, potentially leading to performance saturation.
 (2) The diverse nature of problems within these domains presents a greater challenge for improvement via RL training.